Bubba8291/homebridge-sharkiq/README.md

 }
 ```

-The email and password is your Shark Clean account you used to setup the vacuum.
+The OAuth Code value is for creating and storing the login for the plugin.
+Here is how to sign in.
+1. Run Homebridge with the updated plugin version.
+2. Open the Homebridge logs
+3. Open the URL in the console printed by homebridge-sharkiq
+4. Before you login, open up developer tools in your browser (inspect element), and navigate to the network tab
+5. Enter your login info, and press continue
+6. Open the request with the uri of `/authorize/resume` that shows up and view the headers
+7. Search `com.sharkninja.shark` in the headers
+8. Copy the code in between `code=` and `&`. for example in `com.sharkninja.shark://login.sharkninja.com/ios/com.sharkninja.shark/callback?code=abcdefghijkl&state=`, `abcdefghijkl` is the code that needs to be copied
+9. Open your Homebridge configuration, and paste the `code` value in the OAuth Code config option
+10. Restart Homebridge

 The Vacuums array is a list of your vacuum's device serial numbers (DSN).
 If you only have one vacuum, just include the one's DSN.
 The DSN(s) can be found in the SharkClean mobile app.

 If you are in Europe, set the `europe` config value to `true`.
 SharkClean has separate servers for the U.S. and Europe.
 The default value is `false`, which connects to the U.S. server.